Collection Access and Use

 Planning a Visit to the Archives

 For a fee, staff will provide research services to those unable to visit the Archives.
 Please send us a Paid Research Request Form for research questions and a Sacramental Information Request Form for genealogical research services (see Sacramental Records Requests for more information on genealogy).
 Once we receive a signed form and your fee, we can get to work!
-Due to limited staff, we require 6 to 8 weeks to complete any research.
+Due to limited staff, we require at least 6 to 8 weeks to complete any research.